 Twelve women travel from Ireland to the UK each day to access abortion services.
 These women are from all walks of life and each has her own reasons for deciding to have an abortion.
 Women’s experiences of abortion are diverse and complex and the decision to have an abortion is not one that women take lightly.

-Women’s reasons for choosing abortion, such as financial worries, concern about the well-being of other children, diagnosis of serious foetal abnormality, pre-existing health problems, including mental health problems, and relationship issues, can all be extremely stressful.
+Women’s reasons for choosing abortion, such as financial worries, concern about the well-being of other children, diagnosis of foetal anomaly, pre-existing health problems, including mental health problems, and relationship issues, can all be extremely stressful.
 The stress involved in making the decision is exacerbated by having to travel to another country to access abortion services, by the expense involved, by feelings of fear and stigma, by secrecy, by a sense of isolation or by lack of support.

 For these women, the need to travel abroad involves unnecessary hardship, and in many cases, significant psychological, physical and financial burdens: